google/abstracttext/eneyj/docs/walkthrough.md

 The type field of `Z385` in the first screenshot above linked to "positive integer".
 Positive integer is not a primitive type in AbstractText, but is defined in AbstractText itself, in fact as the Z-Object with the ZID `Z70`.
+In fact, there are no primitive types - all types are Z-Objects.

 ![Positive integer type](z70top.png)